Simpcyclassy/PyConES23-prometheus-workshop/README.md

-# Workshop: We know what your app did last summer.
-Do you? 👀
-## Observing Python Applications with Prometheus 🔥🐍
+# Observing Python Applications with Prometheus 🔥🐍

-⚠️ ***This repository was created for the PyConES 2023, please note that the content may not be representive of Ecosia's current engineering standards.***
+## This repository was created for the PyConES 2023.
 ### Objective

 In the directory `app/`, we have an application that runs a Python web server with the endpoint `/treecounter`.
 It displays the total number of trees planted by Ecosia users.
 We want to start observing the behavior of this application at runtime by tracking and exporting metric data.